josephikim/mixology-app/README.md

   added "admin" to roles collection
 ```

-Verify the newly created documents in the `roles` collection by inspecting your database instance using the Mongo shell CLI or another database management tool (e.g. Robot 3T).
+Verify the newly created documents in the `roles` collection by inspecting your database using the Mongo shell CLI or another database management tool (e.g. Robot 3T).

+### Initialize Data

-Next you need to seed your database with app data using the seeding scripts `seedDrinks.js` and `seedDrinkVideos.js`.
+Next you need to seed your database using the scripts `seedDrinks.js` and `seedDrinkVideos.js`.
 Make sure to run these scripts in order (First `seedDrinks.js` then `seedDrinkVideos.js`).

 - Seed drink documents by running `node seedDrinks.js`